 However, business can also require making tough decisions.
-In competitive fields, if your competitors take even a slight misstep, your organization must be prepared to pounce on that opportunity.
-This has to be done in the correct fashion, however, as there is a process involved.
+If your competitors take even a slight misstep in competitive fields, your organization must be prepared to pounce on that opportunity.
+However, this has to be done correctly, as there is a process involved.

-You won’t automatically benefit from a competitor’s failure though.
+You won’t automatically benefit from a competitor’s failure, though.
 Your organization has to put in the work to ensure that you can actually make tangible gains as a result of the mistake.
 Nothing in the business world will just land in your lap.
-You have to put yourself in the position to succeed.
+You have to put yourself in a position to succeed.

 Analyzing Competitor Behavior